mrsillydog/cs344/README.md

 # cs344
-Repo for CS344, Artificial Intelligence, at Calvin University.
+Repo for Ian Adams for CS344, Artificial Intelligence, at Calvin University.
 Spring 2020.